avivl/cloud-sre-agent/docs/DEPLOYMENT.md

 # Deployment Guide

-This guide provides instructions for deploying the Gemini SRE Agent to Google Cloud Run, a fully managed compute platform for deploying containerized applications.
-While Cloud Run is the recommended deployment target for its simplicity and scalability, the provided `Dockerfile` allows for deployment to other container orchestration platforms like Google Kubernetes Engine (GKE) or custom environments.
+This guide provides instructions for deploying the Cloud SRE Agent to various cloud platforms and container orchestration systems.
+While Google Cloud Run is the recommended deployment target for its simplicity and scalability, the provided `Dockerfile` allows for deployment to other platforms like Google Kubernetes Engine (GKE), Amazon ECS, Azure Container Instances, or custom environments.

 ## Deployment Flow Overview